 “You’re a boy,” said Andromeda, giving him a familiar scolding look for not remembering his tutoring.
 “I’m going to alert the guards.
 Try not to let it know you’ve discovered it, and don’t look it directly in the eyes.”

 Andrew watched her dash into the crowd, knocking guests aside with her hoop skirt.
 He slowly turned back to Felicity and the vampire, suddenly feeling like his bladder might give way.
-He maneuvered his way through the crowd and held out a shaking hand to tap the vampire on the shoulder.
+He maneuvered through the crowd and held out a shaking hand to tap the vampire on the shoulder.
 The vampire froze so quickly that Andrew’s eyes traveled past it before he realized it was no longer moving.